Get exclusive premium content! Sign up for a membership now!

 Take the towel pocket piece and hem the top edge.
 Fold it down by half an inch, press it flat, and stitch straight across.

-Once the edge is finished, center the pocket on the front panel of the bag and pin it in place.
+Once the edge is finished, centre the pocket on the front panel of the bag and pin it in place.
 Sew down the left and right sides, then stitch across the bottom edge.
 Backstitch at the top corners to keep the pocket secure when it’s in use.
-If you want extra organization, sew a vertical line down the middle of the pocket to split it into two.
+If you want extra organisation, sew a vertical line down the middle of the pocket to split it into two.

 Step 3: Assemble the Bag